 The protective effect on the brain is the most essential change that movement brings about.
 Like a muscle, the hippocampus and prefrontal cortex in the brain get bigger and stronger - your brain performance increases.
 This is important because these two areas in the brain are most susceptible to neurodegenerative diseases and the normal age-related deterioration in cognitive abilities.1

-Sport has these positive effects on you:
+Exercise has these positive effects on you and your brain:

 Depressed people often have problems with the ability to concentrate and the speed at which information is processed from texts or conversations.
 Regular exercise will improve these possible symptoms.
 Here, too, there is a connection with the growth of the hippocampus.
 Above all, aerobics should be effective.2 For example, physical activity can reduce anxiety and increase your sense of health and your belief in yourself.
 Movement also distracts you from brooding and you become more aware of your own body again.3 A study also found that exercise can rejuvenate your biological age by up to nine years.4